oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/3-deploy-multi-cluster-verrazzano-oke.md

 Similarly, on the Rancher console, you should be able to see all 4 clusters:
 {% imgx aligncenter assets/v3E0CZxe1nF3Ni80qCB7tg.png 700 173 "Admin and managed clusters in Rancher" "Admin and managed clusters in Rancher" %}

-“local” is the Admin cluster whereas the others are the managed clusters.
+"local" is the Admin cluster whereas the others are the managed clusters.

 ## Conclusion

 This concludes the execise of connecting the OKE clusters deployed in different regions into a multi-cluster Verrazzano deployment.
 Note that in this post, we did not configure things like DNS, Certificates, Ingress Controller etc. Our aim is to get the multi-cluster configuration going.
 In a future post, we will look at those other things as well.

-Stay tuned for Part 3.